How to get an Arizona Resale Certificate

 The sales tax exemption is only intended to be used for inventory that will be resold and not intended for the tax-free purchase of items used in normal business operations such as paper, pens, etc.

 How To Get Started

 Before a business starts selling products or providing taxable services, they must first get an Arizona Transaction Privilege Tax License from the Arizona Department of Revenue.

-The Transaction Privilege Tax License and resale certificate are commonly thought of as the same thing but they are actually two separate documents.
-The Transaction Privilege Tax License allows a business to sell and collect Transaction Privilege Tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases for products they intend to resell.
+The Transaction Privilege Tax License and resale certificate are commonly thought of as the same thing, but they are actually two separate documents.
+The Transaction Privilege Tax License allows a business to sell and collect the Transaction Privilege Tax from taxable products and services in the state, while the Resale Certificate allows the retailer to make tax-exempt purchases only for products they intend to resell.

-Filling out the 5000A is pretty straightforward, but is critical for the seller to gather all the information.
+Filling out the Arizona Resale Certificate (Form 5000A) is pretty straightforward but is critical for the seller to gather the correct information.